List of Spartacus (TV series) characters: Gannicus

 Hours before the final battle, Gannicus finally agrees to become a leader, so that the rebels may have a better chance.
 He approaches Crassus' army from behind with his own group, distracting him from Spartacus.
 Gannicus easily slays many Romans, and is horrified to see both Saxa and Naevia die in front of him.
 He is ultimately cornered by the Romans, and captured by Caesar.
 Gannicus is then crucified along with thousands of other rebels.
-In his final moments, Gannicus sees his old friend Oenamaus, and imagines being back in the arena again, with everyone cheering his name.
+In his final moments, Gannicus sees his old friend Oenomaus, and imagines being back in the arena again, with everyone cheering his name.